Corpus Christi ISD responds to new CDC social distancing guidance in schools

-CORPUS CHRISTI, Texas — The Centers for Disease Control Friday relaxed their social distancing guidelines for schools.
-The CDC now says it is safe for students to be 3 feet away from each other, as long as masks are worn and teachers still go by the 6 feet rule.
+CORPUS CHRISTI, Texas — The Centers for Disease Control relaxed their social distancing guidelines on Friday for schools.
+The CDC now said it is safe for students to be three feet away from each other, as long as masks are worn and teachers should still go by the six feet rule.

-Corpus Christi ISD officials said they are reviewing the new guidelines, but no immediate change will be made.
+Officials with the Corpus Christi Independent School District said they are reviewing the new guidelines, but no immediate change will be made.

 "Any changes for students will be gradual," Leann Libby with CCISD said.
 "All protocols for adults remain in place."